dblock/code.dblock.org/_posts/2008/2008-12-10-howto-remote-control-copy-and-run-programs-on-a-vmware-workstation-or-vi-server-using-vix-apis.markdown

 #### Power-on, power-off, copy and execute

 These are straightforward operations supported by the SDK via the IVM interface returned set by the above-mentioned OpenFile method.
-Here're some examples.
+Here are some examples.

 {% highlight c# %}
 IJob PowerOn(int powerOnOptions, IVixHandle propertyList, ICallback jobDoneCallback);